Martin Taylor (guitarist): Going solo

 To avoid relying on other musicians for income, Taylor started to perform as a solo act.
-His style and engaging stage personality paid off, and the gigs proved successful.
 After a few years, he stopped touring with Grappelli.
 A recording contract with Scottish label Linn Records, helped make it possible for him to concentrate on his solo career.
 Linn was primarily a manufacturer of high-end audio equipment, and found that Taylor's intimate and intricate style and tone ably demonstrated the quality of their equipment.
 These Linn recordings include solo work (Artistry and Portraits, which featured Chet Atkins) and some recordings with a modern jazz quartet (Don't Fret).
 The relative success of these albums and his concert dates raised Taylor's profile in the guitar community.

 In 1991, Taylor performed in Australia, giving a solo performance on the Hey Hey It's Saturday show.
-Guitarist Tommy Emmanuel saw him on the show and contacted him, and the two became close friends and frequent collaborators.
+Guitarist Tommy Emmanuel saw him on the show and contacted him, and the two became friends and frequent collaborators.
 Taylor has stated that although their backgrounds were different, they shared many similarities and found that they had been living parallel lives on opposite sides of the world.

-Spirit of Django and other associations
+Spirit of Django

-During the 1990s, Taylor started the band Spirit of Django, which was inspired by Django Reinhardt and the Hot Club.
-He recorded and toured successfully with this band while continuing his solo commitments.
+In 1994, Taylor started the band Spirit of Django, which was inspired by Django Reinhardt and the Hot Club.
+He recorded and toured with this band while continuing his solo commitments.
 At the end of the decade he signed with Sony Music, releasing two albums, Kiss and Tell and Nitelife.
 After leaving Sony, he signed with P3 Music, which released Solo and The Valley with guest appearances by Bryn Terfel and Sacha Distel.

 At a celebration for the film Stéphane Grappelli: A Life in the Jazz Century, Taylor performed with associates of Grappelli, including John Etheridge, Jack Emblow, and Coleridge Goode.
-Since 2010, Taylor has been teaching guitar on his online school.
+Since 2010, he has been teaching guitar on his online school.